Eddie Kennison: First stint with Rams

-Kennison was selected 18th overall by the St. Louis Rams in the 1996 NFL Draft, a draft which was remarkably deep in wide receivers.
+Kennison was selected in the first round with the 18th overall pick by the St. Louis Rams in the 1996 NFL draft, a draft which was remarkably deep in wide receivers.
 On July 30, 1996, Kennison signed a four-year, $6 million deal with a $2 million signing bonus.
 His first season with the Rams was excellent, as he finished second to Terry Glenn in yards and receptions for rookies, and led the rookie wide receiver class in touchdowns.
 It was noted regularly at the time that Kennison and Glenn had outproduced number one overall pick Keyshawn Johnson.
 He also was selected as an alternate to the Pro Bowl.
 His 1997 and 1998 seasons with the Rams were far less productive, as he battled nagging injuries in a lackluster Rams offense.

 New Orleans Saints

-On February 18, 1999, Kennison was traded to the New Orleans Saints for a second-round draft pick in the 1999 NFL Draft.
+On February 18, 1999, Kennison was traded to the New Orleans Saints for a second-round draft pick in the 1999 NFL draft.
 Saints coach Mike Ditka said, "Our goal as coaches is to get Eddie back to the form he displayed as a rookie".
 In 1999 he led the team in receptions and yards.
 This Saints team used four different starting quarterbacks over the course of the year as they struggled to a 3–13 record.

 Chicago Bears

-On February 22, 2000, the Saints traded Kennison to the Chicago Bears for a fifth-round pick in the 2000 NFL Draft. "(Kennison) gives us another speed guy, and that's something you can't have enough of", his new coach said.
+On February 22, 2000, the Saints traded Kennison to the Chicago Bears for a fifth-round pick in the 2000 NFL draft. "(Kennison) gives us another speed guy, and that's something you can't have enough of", his new coach said.
 With the Bears he continued a pattern of unspectacular but reliable production.
 He finished second on the team to Marcus Robinson in receiving yards, and tied Robinson for the team lead in receptions.
 His salary for the 2000 season was $1.02 million.

 Denver Broncos

 On April 5, 2001, Kennison signed a two-year, $1.8 million deal with the Denver Broncos that included a $500,000 signing bonus.
 Kennison was on the depth chart behind starters Rod Smith and Ed McCaffrey, but an early-season injury to McCaffrey meant that Kennison was thrust into a starting role.
 After eight unproductive games, Kennison requested to be released from the team the night before a game in which he was scheduled to start.
 He stated at the time he had "lost his love for the game".
-Kennison’s decision was reportedly due to his wife’s complicated pregnancy and his father’s heart attack.
+Kennison's decision was reportedly due to his wife's complicated pregnancy and his father's heart attack.

-As a result Kennison retired at the age of 28 and was released on November 15, 2001.
+As a result, Kennison retired at the age of 28 and was released on November 15, 2001.
 The loss of Kennison, along with injuries to other Broncos receivers, decimated a once dominant Broncos corps of wide receivers.